w5xd/Digi-XDwsjt/README.md

 If you want to build a Visual Studio .net project that implements FT8, then you do <b><i>not</i></b> need to build this kit.
 Instead, download its result:
-	 XDwsjtFtSdk-&lt;version&gt;.7z
+	 XDwsjtFtSdk-&lt;version&gt;.zip

 See the <a href='Makefile'>Makefile</a>.
-It uses <a href='https://sourceforge.net/projects/mingw/'>MINGW</a> to build a dll with the FT8 encoding algorithms as built from the published wsjt-x sources.
+It uses <a href='https://osdn.net/projects/mingw/'>MINGW</a> to build a dll with the FT8 encoding algorithms as built from the published wsjt-x sources.
 It supports a 32 bit bulid using mingw, and, optionally, also a 64 bit build if you also install mingw64.